rosnovsky/auth0/README.md

 # Auth0 Application Rules App

+**WARNING:** Please, keep in mind that this app is a proof-of-concept, and does not take into consideration every security option available, your security policies, specific scopes, and other things you'd need to take care of.

 ## Overview

+This app runs entirely in the browser and doesn't require a backend server.
+This has security implications, please see them below.

 This app allows you to input your ![auth](public/ul-bullet.png)[Auth0](https://auth0.com) credentials, and list all your apps with corresponding rules.